jlpteaching/gem5-assignment-template/assignment-4/assignment.md

 You are required to work on this assignment in teams.
 You are only allowed to share your scripts and code with your teammate(s).
 You may discuss high-level concepts with others in the class but all the work must be completed by your team and your team only.

 Remember, DO NOT POST YOUR CODE PUBLICLY ON GITHUB!
 Any code found on GitHub that is not the base template you are given will be reported to SJA.
 If you want to sidestep this problem entirely, don’t create a public fork instead create a private repository to store your work.

-## Hints

-- Start early and ask questions on Piazza and in discussion.
-- If you need help, come to office hours for the TA, or post your questions on Piazza.